dotnet/aspnetcore/docs/AddingNewProjects.md

 Sample PR of final result: https://github.com/dotnet/aspnetcore/pull/41945

 ## Creating a new project
-1. Create a new folder that will house your `.csproj` and other project related files.
+1. Create a new folder that will house your `.csproj` and other project-related files.
 2. In VS, Add a new `Solution Folder` in the same place as the new folder from the previous step.
 3. Create the project via the VS `Add` menu (select the folder -> right click -> Add -> follow the wizard).
 4. Add the following `ItemGroup` to your newly generated `.csproj`: